 If you’re struggling to figure out how to set yourself apart from the competition on Tinder™, I’ve got you covered.
-Over the past month I heavily researched this controversial dating app and hand selected 25 of the best bio examples for you.
+I’ve heavily researched this controversial dating app and hand-selected over 45 of the best bio examples for you.

 Your life should not sound depressing in your profile.
 If you end up saying something like, “My life feels empty without someone special in it,” or “In a dark place — can you shine a light on me?” women will swipe left on your profile 100% of the time.

 When you look at the best Tinder bios out there, you’ll notice that these guys exude positivity and seem to have a glass-half-full perspective when it comes to dating.
 By saying something like, “Got my life together just looking for more,” you’re showing that you want a relationship but you’re not wallowing in sadness over singledom.

 Bio #2: Consider Why You Are Choosing to Advertise Certain Traits

 This is one of the best Tinder bios because it’s guaranteed to make a woman chuckle and also will leave her more inclined to swipe right.
 Women love humor and if you can use it correctly, being comedic is always a win.

 The guy in this screenshot is succinctly noting three things that are awesome when they stand alone (a French engineer, a personal development mentor, and a fitness enthusiast).
 But these three things are even more compelling when placed side by side.

 Sure, a fitness enthusiast is great, but wouldn’t you rather hang out with a fitness enthusiast who can mentor you on personal matters and speak French while designing or building things?
 Très bien, indeed!

 When it comes to creating the best Tinder bios, you want to make sure that you stand out and avoid being basic.